NordicEC/EC4py/docs/source/index.md

 **Source code:** [EC4py on Github](https://github.com/NordicEC/EC4py)

 __________________________________
-This Module offers classes representing data recorded different kinds of electrochemical techniques.
+This [package](/EC4py/package/) offers classes representing data recorded different kinds of electrochemical techniques.
 Each class has a single and a multi data version.
 The latter version funktion as an array, and can be iterated.

   <img src="class_overview.svg" width="300">